 Terai, Hilly and Himalayan

 In Nepal, various types of soil are available.
-They are like alluvial soil, rocky soil, sandy soil, lacustrine soil and mountain soil.
+They are like alluvial, rocky, sandy, lacustrine, and mountain soil.

 Water